6th Armoured Division (United Kingdom): Italy

-Italy was to prove different from North Africa.
-There was no more mobile warfare in wide open spaces.
+In Italy there was no more mobile warfare in wide open spaces.
 The division would spend much of its time supporting the infantry as the Allies came across defensive line after defensive line.
 The 6th Armoured Division, now under Major General Gerald Templer (replaced by Major General Horatius Murray after Templer was injured in early August), was now part of XIII Corps, which had been assigned to the US Fifth Army (Lieutenant General Mark W. Clark) to form its right flank and fight in the high Apennine Mountains during Operation Olive in August and September 1944.
-The Gothic Line, also known as Linea Gotica, formed Generalfeldmarschall Albert Kesselring's last major line of defence in the final stages of the Second World War during the fighting retreat of the German forces in Italy.
+The Gothic Line (Linea Gotica) formed Generalfeldmarschall Albert Kesselring's last major line of defence in the final stages of the Second World War during the fighting retreat of the German forces in Italy.
 The 6th Armoured Division captured the San Godenzo Pass on Route 67 to Forlì on 18 September.

 Spring 1945 Offensive

-By 19 April, the Argenta Gap had been forced and 6th Armoured was released through the left wing of the advancing 78th Infantry Division, to swing left to race north west along the line of the river Reno to Bondeno and link up with units of the Fifth Army advancing north from west of Bologna, to complete the encirclement of the German divisions defending Bologna.
+By 19 April, the Argenta Gap had been forced and the 6th Armoured Division was released through the left wing of the advancing 78th Infantry Division, to swing left to race north-west along the line of the river Reno to Bondeno and link up with units of the Fifth Army advancing north from west of Bologna, to complete the encirclement of the German divisions defending Bologna.
 On all fronts the German defence continued to be determined and effective but Bondeno was captured on 23 April.
-The 6th Armoured Division linked with the 10th Mountain Division (US IV Corps) the next day at Finale.
-The IV Corps had broken through onto the plains on 19 April, bypassing Bologna on their right.
-Bologna was entered by the Poles advancing up the line of Route 9 on 21 April, followed two hours later by the US II Corps from the south.
+The 6th Armoured Division linked with the US 10th Mountain Division (IV US Corps) the next day at Finale.
+The IV US Corps had broken through onto the plains on 19 April, bypassing Bologna on their right.
+Bologna was entered by the Poles advancing up the line of Route 9 on 21 April, followed two hours later by the II US Corps from the south.

-Post war
+Post-war

 The division moved to the Trieste area, at the time within the boundary of the Kingdom of Italy.
-In July 1946, the division was redesignated as the 1st Armoured Division and the mailed fist was retained.
+In July 1946, the division was renamed the 1st Armoured Division and the mailed fist was retained.
 During 1947, the now 1st Armoured Division was transferred to Palestine and was disbanded in September 1947.
 A new 6th Armoured Division was formed in May 1951 in the UK and later assigned to the British Army of the Rhine in Germany.
 It consisted of the 20th Armoured Brigade and 61st Lorried Infantry Brigade.
 It was disbanded in June 1958.